apache/ratis/ratis-docs/src/site/markdown/configuraions.md

 | **Type**        | SizeInBytes                                 |
 | **Default**     | 64MB                                        |

+Note that `log.queue.element-limit` and `log.queue.byte-limit`
-log.queue.byte-limit and log.queue.element-limit are quite similar to write.element-limit and .write.byte-limit.
-When
+are similar to `write.element-limit` and `write.byte-limit`.
-pending IO tasks reached the limit, Ratis will temporarily stall new IO Tasks.
+When the pending IO tasks reached the limit,
+Ratis will temporarily stall the new IO Tasks.

 --------------------------------------------------------------------------------